Goldie Lucinda Jane Rowan was born in 1903 in Fayette County, PA, the daughter of Allen H. and Anna (Linderman) Rowan.

-She was buried at the Maple Summit Church of God cemetery.
+Her remains were laid to tender rest in the Maple Summit Church of God cemetery.

 Her brother Marshall was away at the time, attending a type of high school at Barkeyville (PA) Academy, affiliated with the Church of God.
 He thus was unable to get back home to say goodbye.